 Reed job index remains high – Reed produces a job index, a bit like the FTSE 100 but for advertised job levels.
-It gives an indication of demand for skilled workers in the UK.
+It gives an indication of demand / level of advertised vacancies for skilled workers in the UK.
 This was started in Dec 2009 at a base level of 100.
-As at November 2015, this was up to 278.
-More recently at Sept 2016, the index was at 291.
-This gives a year-on-year increase of around 5%, however this is a much slower rate of growth than had been previously seen from year-on-year comparisons over the last 3-4 years.
-Also, it is worth noting that the index still increased in the first quarter after the Brexit decision in June 2016, signalling that the vote result had not extinguished demand for people at that point.
+As at March 2017, this was up to 303, a record high, following a very strong 1st quarter.
+This gives a year-on-year increase of around 17%.
+Also, it is worth noting that the index has remained high, around the 280-300 level following the Brexit decision in June 2016, signaling that the Brexit has not extinguished job creation and demand for people so far.

 In addition, we are seeing more activity from the firms outside of the Big Four i.e. consulting services on tax technology being provided by some of the Top 10 firms where they are starting to see a need from their large mid-cap clients.
 This has led to demand for candidates with both tax technology market experience and those that can develop clients and sell proposals etc.

 2. Tax technology vendors stable - during 2016 and into 2017, we have seen less recruitment activity for tax and tax technology candidates amongst the tax software businesses in the UK.
 This is compared to 5-6 years ago, when we saw a high growth period amongst these companies as they tried to secure a foothold in the UK market.
 That said, this side of the market continues to evolve as we see new players / products and associated implementation firms requiring people with the tax-IT skills need to configure tax software on ERP and other IT platforms.